-4. APPLICATION OF NEW AND AMENDMENTS TO INTERNATIONAL FINANCIAL REPORTING STANDARDS ("IFRSs")
+3. APPLICATION OF NEW AND AMENDMENTS TO INTERNATIONAL FINANCIAL REPORTING STANDARDS ("IFRSs")

-In the current year, the Group has applied for the first time the following new and amendments to IFRSs issued by the International Accounting Standards Board (the "IASB").
+In the current year, the Group has applied, for its first time, the following amendments to IFRSs issued by the International Accounting Standards Board (the "IASB") which are effective for the Group's financial year beginning January 1, 2021.